Policies

 ILLNESS DURING THE SCHOOL DAY

 If a student becomes ill while at school, the student should get a pass from his/her teacher and go to the main office.
-At the office, the student will get their temperature taken and be able to wait for 5-10 minutes to determine if he/she is able to return to class.
+At the office, the student may have their temperature taken upon request and determine whether they can return to class.
 If the student is unable to return to class, the parent will be notified and expected to pick him/her up at school immediately.
 Middle school/high school students will be allowed to use the office phone or their cell phone (while in the main office) to call for a pickup.
 The person providing the transportation must sign the student out in the main office before leaving school.
 Middle school/high school student walkers and drivers will be allowed to leave campus with permission given by the parent/guardian and must sign out in the main office before leaving campus.

 In the case of a medical emergency, the school will call 911 as appropriate.